syeda-noorfatima/sparkflow/README.md

 **What it does, step by step:**
 1. Takes the user's raw capture (e.g. *"Psychology assignment due Thursday.
 Maybe learn Photoshop.
 Call Mom Friday."*)
-2. Splits it into individual, discrete tasks.
+2. Splits it into individual, discrete tasks — without breaking apart proper nouns or titles that happen to contain "and" (e.g. "Read Crime and Punishment" stays one task).
-3. Extracts, per task: deadline, reminder time, notes, category, and priority.
+3. Extracts, per task: title (cleaned of all date/time language), date, reminder time, repeat/recurrence, repeat-end condition, category, and priority.
 4. Sorts tasks into **Must Do** vs **Could Do**.
-5. If something essential is missing and can't be safely inferred (e.g. an ambiguous "Friday"), it asks **one** short clarification question instead of guessing.
+5. Never invents a specific date the user didn't imply — vague phrases get a reasonable best-guess mapping (e.g. "tomorrow morning" → date "Tomorrow", reminder "9:00 AM"), and truly unspecified fields are left as "Not Set."
-6. Generates **Next Priority** card highlighting task that is most urgent.
+6. Generates a **Next Priority** card highlighting the single most urgent task.
-7. Everything gets saved.
+7. Everything is saved immediately — no clarification step, no interruption.

-**Model / provider used:** [ADD — e.g. "Google Gemini 1.5 Flash (free tier) via the Gemini API"]
+**Model / provider used:** Google Gemini 3.6 Flash (free tier), via the `@google/genai` SDK.

-**System prompt / instructions behind it**
+**System prompt / instructions behind it:**

 ```
 You are SparkFlow's AI Executive Function Assistant.
 SparkFlow is an ADHD-first task management application.